a11yproject/a11yproject.com/.github/ISSUE_TEMPLATE/request-to-add-an-event.md

 Please provide the following information to streamline adding your event to the site!
 Delete this boilerplate or any other information that doesn't apply to your event.

-Please review our Contributing guidelines: https://github.com/a11yproject/a11yproject.com/blob/gh-pages/CONTRIBUTING.md#events
+Please review our Contributing Guidelines: https://github.com/a11yproject/a11yproject.com/blob/gh-pages/CONTRIBUTING.md#events

 ## Title